davclark/feldy-science/Outline.md

 Only one definition of memory
 -----------------------------

-Roughly, the reinstantiation of some pattern of neural activity that was also present at some previous point.
+At least, Mick Rugg says this in his talks (Mick is one of the giants of learning and memory neuroscience).
+Roughly, memory is the reinstantiation of some pattern of neural activity that was also present at some previous point.
 This is often accompanied by recognition that this is a reinstantiation, though recognition appears to be a graded signal (cf. Signal Detection Theory, Hypnosis via Erdyeli).

 We only really have one definition of leaning
 ---------------------------------------------

-I haven't heard this outside of the machine learning community.
-But we need the following for meaningful or effective learning:
+I haven't heard this outside of the machine learning community, but at least in that community we've so far needed the following for meaningful or effective
+learning:

-- A value metric -
+- A value metric
 - Some way of changing our "rules" (aka. wiring, parameters, policy) for our behavior